 One of my childhood heroes was Christopher Robin, Winnie the Pooh’s best friend.
-The reasons are many, not the least of which is the fact that he had the most awesome rain slicker with metal latches and a matching pair of rain boots for stomping in puddles while walking through the Hundred Acre Wood.
-When we spotted this type of Fashion Latch by Dritz, it immediately reminded me of Christopher Robin, and so we have: The Christopher Bag.
+The reasons are many, not the least of which is the fact he had the most awesome wardrobe, full of vintage short sets and rain slickers with matching boots for stomping in puddles while walking through the Hundred Acre Wood.
+The soft satchel style of this bag and its cool two-part latches reminded me of Christopher Robin, and so we have: The Christopher Bag.
 Feel free to carry it as you stomp across a mud puddle or kick though a pile of leaves… or just while you’re out and about for work or school.
-The bag’s exterior is done in quilted corduroy, one of the very best fabrics for Fall.
-The flap closes with two of what we like to call the “rain slicker latches” and the entire bag has a lovely soft slouch Christopher Robin would love.
+The bag’s exterior is done in quilted corduroy, one of the very best fabrics for Fall, giving it a lovely soft slouch Christopher Robin would love.

 For the most fashionable blend, we suggest one print corduroy and one solid corduroy.
 Printed corduroy is usually done in a thinner wale (ours was 21 wale).
 For solids, there is often a selection from thin to wide.
 We recommend varying the texture and opting for a wider wale for the solid, we used a 14 wale.
 Corduroy is a favorite for Fall, and we had no trouble finding both solid and printed options at both independent retailers as well as the chain stores – both in store and online.

-Since the cool latches are a focal point of the bag, we wanted to be sure our flap was sturdy enough to hold the latch in place as well as to stand up against repeated latching and un-latching.
+Since a pair of cool latches are a focal point of the bag, we wanted to be sure our flap was sturdy enough to hold the hardware in place as well as to stand up against repeated opening and closing.
 However, we didn’t want to lose the bag’s wonderful slouch.
 The solution: a quilted flap!
 This provides a stable surface that is still soft.

 The edge of the flap is bound with a thin strip of faux leather.
 This adds another subtle texture and increases the stability of the flap along its outer edge.
 We selected a thin garment faux leather.
 You want something that is easy to manipulate with a bit of stretch so you can create a smooth edge all around.